mcdemarco/the-new-kitchen-cookbook/rice/ipRice.md

 You can cook wild rice 28 minutes if you prefer it less "burst."

 Peter prefers the brown basmati cooked longer, but a final cooking time has not yet been determined.
+(Next up is 24 minutes.)

 I have not explored instant pot Brazilian-style rice yet.